Call now

 Long-term management of chronic respiratory disease in rats often involves a treatment regimen of pulse antibiotic therapy.
 This approach is specifically used for treating chronic Mycoplasmosis and may require ongoing adjustments based on the specific pathogens involved.

 Resources like the Rat Fan Club can provide additional support and information for managing chronic respiratory conditions.
+For environmental safety, be aware of the hidden dangers of cleaning up rodent droppings yourself and consider professional help when contamination is extensive.

 Regular veterinary check-ups and a stable environment are crucial for effective long-term management.
 Chronic respiratory infections can cause permanent damage to a rat's lungs, making ongoing management essential.